imker25/gpsa/ReadMe.md

 - `StartTime`: The time the track started. *not valid* in case we detect no or invalid time data.
 - `EndTime`: The time the track ended. *not valid* in case we detect no or invalid time data.
 - `TrackTime`: The time between `StartTime` and `EndTime`. *not valid* in case we detect no or invalid time data.
+  - Formatted as `hh:mm:ss` in case of csv output
+  - Measured in `ns` (nano seconds) in case of json output
 - `Distance`: The distance of the track measured in `km`.
 - `HorizontalDistance`: The horizontal distance of the track measured in `km`.
 This value ignores the vertical component of the distance like most GPS tools do.
 - `AltitudeRange`: The range between the highest and the lowest point.
 Measured in `m`.